What are Bonds?

 A number of bond indices exist for the management of portfolios and measuring performances such as:

-Most of the indices are branches of other indices for measuring of global bond portfolios or can be further subdivided for management of customised portfolios depending on maturity or industry splits.
+Most of the indices are branches of other indices for measuring global bond portfolios or can be further subdivided for the management of customized portfolios depending on maturity or industry splits.

 In financial terms, a bond is an instrument of debt from the bond issuer to the bondholder.
 It is security confirming debt, in which the issuer owes a debt to the holder and has an obligation for payment of the interest amount (coupon rate) at specified intervals or the making the entire principal amount at a later date on maturity.
 These interest amounts could be paid Annually, Semi-annually, or even monthly.
 The ownership of the bond is transferable in the secondary market, which makes it more liquid.